 Washing and ironing your shirts will also play an important role in how they look when they arrive.
 If you prefer to wash your shirts yourself, try to keep creases to a minimum.
-Iron your shirts with starch while they are still ever so slightly damp before hanging up to air.
+Iron your shirts with starch while they are still ever so slightly damp before hanging up to the air.

-Folding your shirts so they stay wrinkle free
+Folding your shirts so they stay wrinkle-free

 The way in which you fold your clothes will have a huge impact on how they look at the end of your journey.
-We recommended to use a clothes folder (such as the Folding Assistant which is included in our garment bag) to achieve the best results.
+We recommended using a clothes folder (such as the Folding Assistant which is included in our garment bag) to achieve the best results.
 Here are some simple steps:

 - Place the shirt button side down on a flat surface.